Gunstock & Belknap Mt Loop, NH

 Enjoying sweeping panoramas from near the summit of Piper Mountain.

-We prefer to begin our hike in a clockwise direction, bearing left off the forest road and heading uphill towards Gunstock Mountain.
+We prefer to begin our hike of this looping trail in a clockwise direction, bearing left off the forest road and heading uphill towards Gunstock Mountain.
 Tackling the first and steepest twelve hundred feet of elevation first is a big advantage, though thankfully even the steepest of trails on this route isn't really much of a thigh-burner.
 Watch out that you don't take the false trail to the right of the overlook before the summit that will lead you to a dead end - remember to backtrack to the overlook junction and bear left as you continue to the top of Gunstock.
-These Western slopes of Gunstock are heavily wooded and don't interract at all with the ski resort.
+These western slopes of Gunstock are heavily wooded and don't interact at all with the ski resort.

 From here, weave in a Southeasterly direction from Brook Trail to Saddle Trail to Blue Trail until you find yourself on top of Belknap Mountain.
 At 2,380 feet this is the highest of the three peaks on this route.